 In 2015, SB 673 required the California Department of Toxic Substances Control (DTSC) to address environmental justice concerns regarding the location and operation of hazardous waste facilities by updating its permitting criteria to include "the vulnerability of, and existing health risks to, nearby populations" and to consider setting minimum setback distances from sensitive locations (schools, homes, hospitals, elder care facilities, etc.).
 In response, the DTSC released a draft regulatory approach in 2018, which was updated based on public comment in May 2021.
-The DTSC took additional comments on this revised draft through October 2021, which will be incorporated into the draft formal regulatory text that will be submitted to the Office of Administrative Law in 2022.
+The DTSC took additional comments on this revised draft through October 2021, which will be incorporated into the draft formal regulatory text that will be submitted to the Office of Administrative Law.
+The status of SB 673 can be found on DTSC's SB 673 Permit Criteria - Community Protection page.